ini-bdds/bdqc/README.rst

 1. insures that a plugin's dependencies execute before the plugin itself, and
 2. each plugin is provided with the results of its dependencies' execution.

-Thus, the set of all *candidate* plugins--that is, all plugins installed on the user's machine [#]_--constitute an implicit DAG (directed acyclic graph), and a plugin that is "upstream" in the DAG can determine how (or even whether or not) a downstream plugin is run.
+By virtue of their declared dependencies, the set of all plugins available to BDQC (installed on the user's computer and visible on the PYTHONPATH) constitute a directed acyclic graph (DAG), and a plugin that is "upstream" in the DAG can determine how (or even whether or not) a downstream plugin is run.

 The framework minimizes work by only executing a plugin when required.
 The figure above represents the skipping of plugins; plugin *#3*, for example, was not run on file *#N*.